 7. Colouring your hair can cause hair fall.

 Colouring your hair is not going to make you go bald.
-That said, hair chemicals left on the scalp and other bad practices could irritate the scalp.
+That said, hair chemicals left on the scalp and other bad practices could irritate or damage the scalp.
 Colouring or bleaching can weaken hair and cause easy breakage, while chemical straighteners and heat processes can also damage hair over time.
 A good stylist will be able to minimise chemical damage, which is why it’s important to go to a reputable salon.
-It’s also a good idea to use quality home care, such as the ADV Colour Care range, to protect and prolong colour, and to repair hair fibres for added strength and brilliance.
+It’s also a good idea to use quality home care, such as our ADV Colour Care range, to protect and prolong colour, and to repair hair fibres for added strength and brilliance.

 8. Cutting your hair more often can prevent hair thinning.